 What technology trends will you adopt for your construction business this year?
 While the industry has a reputation for being resistant to technology, tech nevertheless continues to make headway.
 From improving safety and performance to boosting production and accuracy, tech in the construction industry is here to stay.

-Expect to see continued growth in the use of 3-D printing -- both on-site and off.
-According to 3D Natives, the market for 3D concrete printing is expected to jump to $56.4 million by 2021.
 Using 3D printing increases versatility because companies can either fabricate components directly on-site or prefabricate them off-site.
-Labor, material costs and waste are reduced using 3D printing.
+Labor, material costs, and waste are reduced using 3D printing.

-Many of the above-mentioned technologies can -- and do -- work together to provide the construction industry of today with the tools it needs to meet the challenges its faces.
+Many of the above-mentioned technologies can -- and do -- work together to provide the construction industry of today with the tools it needs to meet the challenges it faces.
 For example, using 3D modeling to create prefab buildings could help alleviate the housing shortages faced by many cities.
-Robots combined with virtual reality technology can help address labor shortages faced by the industry or complete those job elements that are deemed too risky for human beings.
-It's safe to say that the industry's reliance on technology is only going to grow in 2020 and beyond.
+Robots and other automation technology can help address labor shortages faced by the industry or complete those job elements that are deemed too risky for human beings.
+It's safe to say that the industry's reliance on technology is only going to grow in 2022 and beyond.

 Contractor Websites Made Easy